daplazafer/true-immutables-for-java/README.md

 - The field has **primitive type**
 - The field is of a **known immutable type** (e.g., primitives, `String`, `Instant`, `Optional`, etc.).
 - The field is a **collection** or **map** marked as immutable (using `Collections.unmodifiableList()`, `Map.of()`, etc. to instantiate).
-- The class will also be checked for any subclasses in the classpath, ensuring that all subclasses are immutable as well.
 - The field is another immutable **record** or **class**.

 ### Custom Exclusions